electron/website/src/theme/README.md

 ## List of Swizzled components

+### `BlogSidebar` (unsafe)

+To enhance the functionality of our blog sidebar, we are implementing a patch for Docusaurus.
+This patch allows us to extract the publication date of each blog post in the sidebar prop passed to `BlogSidebar` component.
+Utilizing this date, we can then group the posts by year, in both desktop and mobile.
+This improves the navigational experience for users by making it easier for them to find content from specific years.

 ### `DocSidebarItem` (unsafe)

 Electron has a lot of platform-specific APIs, and guides to go along with them.